spialelo/js30days/README.md

 **2017.02.12** - Finished day 27.
 Started day 28...day 28 finished.
 **2017.02.13** - Day 29, countdown clock started.
 **2017.02.14** - Day 29, completed.
+**2017.02.17** - Day 30, completed.
+This was fun.
+I may go back and alter the style a bit.
+Maybe see if I can update the cursor to a mallet.